 It takes place in light of:

 The agenda includes case study contributions from:

 - Professor Helen Rostill, Director, Innovation, Development and Therapies, Surrey and Borders Partnership NHS Foundation Trust and Professor, University of Surrey who will outline her work on the Technology Integrated Health Management for dementia project which explores how technology can be used to aid independent living;

 - Dr Elizabeth Gill, Clinical Chair, NHS High Weald Lewes Havens Clinical Commissioning Group, on the ‘Golden Ticket’ project which provides personalised care and social prescribing to patients with dementia and their carers; and

 - Dr Hilda Hayo, Chief Executive Officer and Chief Admiral Nurse, Dementia UK, on the role of Admiral Nurses in providing care in the community.

-The agenda also includes sessions on the integration of services across health, housing and social care, in light of the commitment in the NHS Long Term Plan to provide enhanced support in the community through multidisciplinary teams in primary care networks.
+The agenda includes further sessions on the integration of services across health, housing, and social care, in light of aims of the Long Term Plan.

-Delegates will assess how to support shared decision-making and patient choice whilst addressing barriers to uptake such as simplifying the personal health budget process, providing adequate funding and increasing the availability of post-diagnostic support services.
+Further sessions will consider the expansion of personalised care for dementia, and delegates will assess how to support shared decision-making and patient choice whilst addressing barriers to uptake, such as simplifying the personal health budget process, providing adequate funding, and increasing the availability of post-diagnostic support services.